 Furness BS has increased selected rates by up to 0.20%, which sees its one and two-year ISAs enter the Best Buy charts for their respective sectors, earning a high rating at the same time.

 Virgin Money has launched a new one-year fixed rate cash ISA which has entered the Best Buy chart for its sector, earning a high Moneyfacts rating in the process.

-Zenith Bank UK has increased the rates on selected fixed term bonds by up to 0.12%, which sees its two and three-year deals enter the Best Buy charts for their sectors, earning a high rating in the process.
+The Bank of London and the Middle East (BLME) has increased rates on selected fixed bonds by up to 0.15%, which sees its two and three-year deals strengthen their positions in the Best Buy charts for their sectors, earning a high rating in the process.

 Disclaimer: Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.

 Moneyfacts.co.uk will, like most other websites, place cookies onto your computer’s